 The truth is that NAB will not give you $500 (and neither will VMS).
 It’s serving 250,000 merchants, and giving out $500 to even a small percentage of them would make for a large expenditure.
 This claim is supposed to instill confidence, but it just makes me wonder what loopholes have been set up to avoid giving out any money (especially considering that their rates aren’t great).

-On the primary North American Bancard website you’ll find large blocks of text in a small, gray font that is guaranteed to make your eyes ache.
-Some useful information is mixed in, but overall it is very bland and not very well thought out.
-The blog posts are incredibly short and very general, or put in another way: not helpful.
+The primary North American Bancard website has made some aesthetic improvements to the large blocks of text in a small, gray font it used previously.
+Some useful information is mixed in, but overall it is very bland and not very well thought-out.
+The blog posts are incredibly short and very general – or put in another way, not helpful.
 They look like they might have been outsourced to someone with only minimal knowledge on the topic.
 Some of the online resources were possibly meant to have links to additional resources, but there are no links present.

 Customer Service and Technical Support:

-North American Bancard offers a 24/7/365 in-house help desk at no additional charge, which I like to see.
-I didn’t find this company very responsive in my own experience, however.
+North American Bancard offers a 24/7/365 in-house help desk at no additional charge, which we like to see.
+We didn’t find this company very responsive in my own experience, however.
 Other reviewers have also mentioned problems with customer service.

 Have you worked with North American Bancard?
 Feel free to leave us your review.
 Don’t forget to read the user review and comment policy.
 We’d love to hear from you!

 Negative Reviews and Complaints: